ctozzi/docs/docs/docs/developers/development/dialogs/checkbox/index.md

 ## Description

-Allows user choose check some option.
+The Checkbox component allows the user to choose check an option from a checkbox.

 ## Properties